d-bl/GroundForge/docs/help/Choose-Stitches.md

 Only less trivial stitches are listed, drop or add twists at will.
 A second string is the mirrored version of the stitch.
-The last one is an edge stitch without a pin.
+The last one is an edge stitch with the pin left out.

 Stitch definitions